 Wait for a response

 Wait for the automated system to give you an answer.
 Do not call Chase right away, that way you have more chances at being approved.
 Chase’s automated system may still approve you even if your application initially went into “pending” status.
 If it doesn’t, then you should call Chase and speak to a representative to plead your case.

 If the automated system denies you, it’s time to call Chase.
 You can reach Chase small business card reconsideration at 800-453-9719.
 A few tips to remember when calling the reconsideration line:

 - Be friendly.
 Customer service representatives put up with a lot.
 They’ll appreciate kindness.

-- Know WHY you are applying for this card, other than the sign-up bonus.
+- Know why you are applying for this card, other than the intro bonus.
 Know key features of the card that you’ll use.
-Do NOT say you just want the sign-up bonus.

-The Chase Ink Preferred has one of the best sign-up bonuses right now!
-You’ll earn 80,000 Chase Ultimate Rewards points after you spend $5,000 on purchases in the first 3 months of opening your account.
+The Chase Ink Preferred has one of the best sign-up bonuses right now.
+You’ll earn 100,000 Chase Ultimate Rewards points after you spend $15,000 on purchases in the first three months of opening your account.

 - Operate a for-profit venture, like consulting or selling items on eBay

 - Wait long enough between Chase card applications